Bug report #20601

 • Status changed from Open to Closed

-#10 Updated by Alessandro Pasotti over 5 years ago
+#10 Updated by Alessandro Pasotti almost 6 years ago

 Sorry I didn't get the notifications about your comments earlier (this is recurring a problem btw).